StevenBlack/vocab/million-dollar-words.md

 ### peregrinate
 A verb that means to wander or travel with no plans or itinerary.
 Jack Kerouac wrote of his peregrinations in On the Road.
-It's pronounced PER-EG-R/N-ATE.
-(See also peripatetic.)

 ### peremptory